Ensembl/gti-genesearch/search/search.md

 For each "to" search, the fields used and strategies for joining are encapsulated in instances of `JoinStrategy`. `MergeStrategy` is an enum controlling whether results from the "to" search should simply be appended to each "from" document or merged into an existing field e.g. `homologues`.

+Joining is triggered by specifying the type to join to in the fields list e.g. to retrieve IDs and chromosomes of linked variants:
+`["id","name",{"variants":["_id","chr"]}]`

+For large join sets, it may be best to get a count for the numbers of joined documents.
+This can be done by specifying the field `count` in the join field list e.g. `["id","name",{"variants":["count"]}]`

 Concrete implementations are:
 - `org.ensembl.genesearch.impl.GeneSearch`
 - `org.ensembl.genesearch.impl.TranscriptSearch`